Archive for the 'Heart of a Woman' Category

 Heart of a Mother, Heart of a Woman, Heart of a Woman in Business, Poems| No Comments »

-OPENING POEM from the new book
+OPENING POEM from the book

 Heart of a Woman in Business